hyosung11/Launch-School/Courses/journal.md

    * No time.
 Played soccer, reffed a game, and had play time with the kids before extended family dinner.
 I might get some time before bed to do some problems.

 20:47 Worked on Practice Problem 7.

+## 20210829 일요일

+06:05 Study session with Alex.

+06:17 `length` property is "accessed".

+07:33 Did a couple practice problems with Alex.
+Getting ready to play my soccer scrimmage this morning.
+I want to buy some stuff from REI.
+Should I wait and see if I still want it after the game?